r-spacex/submanager/README.md

 python -m venv your-env-name
 ```

-And activate it with the following on Linux and macOS
+And activate it with the following on Linux and macOS,

 ```bash
 source your-env-name/bin/activate